Service-Oriented Localisation Architecture Solution: Open source and open standards

 SOLAS Match has been released under an open source GPL license and can be downloaded from the SOLAS web page.
 SOLAS has implemented open standards developed by the localisation community in OASIS (XLIFF) and the W3C (ITS).

 SOLAS architecture

 SOLAS is made up of SOLAS Match and SOLAS Productivity.

 SOLAS Match

-SOLAS Match is an open translation and localisation space that allow individuals with translation skills to find and download translation tasks in an intuitive and extremely user-friendly way; it also allows communities with translation requirements to upload translation tasks.
+SOLAS Match is an open translation and localisation space that allow individuals with translation skills to find and download translation tasks in an intuitive and user-friendly way; it also allows communities with translation requirements to upload translation tasks.

-SOLAS Match has been used by The Rosetta Foundation very successfully in a number of pilot projects.
+SOLAS Match has been used by The Rosetta Foundation successfully in a number of pilot projects.

 SOLAS Productivity

-SOLAS Productivity supports the work of individuals working on translation tasks by offering them an easy to use translation environment and access to language and linguistic resources.
+SOLAS Productivity supports the work of individuals working on translation tasks by offering them an easy-to-use translation environment and access to language and linguistic resources.
 SOLAS Productivity currently consists of six components, all sharing an XLIFF-based common data layer: